 To most of the farmers, increase income has permitted them to save (91.07%).
 Increase income elevates the saving capacity of the farmer, as they are able to set aside more resources after meeting basic needs.
 This also gives opportunity to investment and contributes to a higher quality of life for the farmer and household.
 Another widely mentioned consequence of increase income is financial independence (83.92%).
 Increased farm income significantly contributes to financial independence by bolstering economic stability, self-confidence, self-esteem and respect.
 Many women and youth have lost right to decision making due to financial dependency.
 Financial independency empowers women and youths to better manage expenses, plan for the future and withstand unforeseen challenges without being a liability or resorting to debt.
 Women and youths are more confident as they provide for themselves.
 Expansion of the poultry business was noted by 80.36% of respondents as the outcome of increase in farm income.
 Farmers’ success stories are key drivers in farmer- to - farmer extension and their role in awareness creation and motivation cannot be overemphasized.
 Youths often shun from agriculture because they do not consider it a lucrative venture.
 When successful youths share stories on the start –up of their farm enterprise and the level of progress measured by expansion of the farm business, they motivate other youths to get committed.
 Increase income from poultry also contributed to acquisition of assets like land as alluded by 73.21% of farmers.
 Land is an important production asset which unfortunately most women and youths do not have access to.
 Construction of a permanent poultry structure is difficult when in a tenancy status.
 Sometimes women and youths invest in temporal structures which are later destroyed therefore leading to losses and increase in cost of production.
 Assets acquisition is necessary for social security and a resilient measure for future shocks.
 Investing on land through purchase or expansion acts as indicator of farmers’ progress that intentionally or unintentionally act as motivation to other farmers.
-Murekatete, and Hakizimana,(2023) acknowledged that the production of poultry products is positively associated with the ability to pay for health and education services, contribute towards food and nutrition security, and increase earnings and savings.
+Murekatete, and Hakizimana (2023) acknowledged that the production of poultry products is positively associated with the ability to pay for health and education services, contribute towards food and nutrition security, and increase earnings and savings.
 Similar results were found in Hisyam et al., 2023 where income raised from poultry farming emanated to improve access to health facilities, meeting children educational needs, improved housing condition and employment.

-Table 2 : Effects of improved poultry management practices on income generation
+Table 2: Effects of improved poultry management practices on income generation